xmcp/ddl-bee/README.md

 9. Run `python3 init_db.py` and input `CREATE TABLES`
 10. Run `uwsgi --ini wsgi.ini` to start up the backend server
 11. Update your web server (maybe `nginx`) configuration to pass API requests to wsgi socket

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.zh-cn.html) for more details.